elastic/integrations/packages/gigamon/docs/README.md

 ## Data streams

-The Gigamon integration currently provides a single data stream: `ami`.
+The Cybereason integration collects the following logs from Gigamon:

+- **ami**

 ## Requirements